 The median household credit card debt is $2,300.
 It could potentially be retired in one year if the family opted for a staycation rather than a big trip.
 Even cutting your annual dining out bill in half would make a huge dent.
 So, turn a restaurant visit into a special treat rather than a weekly (or in some cases, daily) habit.
 Pro tip: bring your lunch to work for one week and see how much money you save.

 Other ways to get out of credit card debt

 Besides raising your income (through a side hustle, perhaps) and cutting your expenses, take advantage of balance transfer credit cards.
 These allow you to move a high-rate credit card balance to a new card with a 0 percent interest rate for up to 21 months.

-The longest 0 percent period without a transfer fee is 15 months (available on the Chase Slate, the BankAmericard® credit card and the Amex EveryDay® Credit Card from American Express).
-In all three instances, you need to transfer the balance within 60 days of opening the account to get the transfer fee waived.
+The longest introductory offer without a transfer fee is 15 months (available on the Chase Slate and the Amex EveryDay® Credit Card from American Express).
+In both instances, you need to transfer the balance within 60 days of opening the account to get the transfer fee waived.

 I’m confident that everyone can get out of credit card debt – usually in no more than a year or two – if they sign up for a balance transfer card and make lifestyle modifications such as earning more or spending less.